 Why Do I Get Bumps After Waxing?

 During the waxing process, your hair follicles undergo a lot of stress.
-Your skin reacts to the heat of the wax and the ingredients in it, leading to inflammation of your hair follicles almost immediately.
-This, when coupled with the force used to yank the waxing strips off your skin to remove your hairs, leads to the formation of tiny red bumps and often leaves your skin feeling irritated and sore.
+Your skin reacts to the heat of the wax and its ingredients, leading to inflammation of your hair follicles almost immediately.
+Coupled with the force used to yank the waxing strips off your skin to remove your hair, this leads to tiny red bumps, often leaving your skin irritated and sore.

-Also Read – Waxing vs. Epilators – Which is a better method of hair removal?
+Also Read – Waxing vs. Epilators – Which hair removal method is better?

 What Can I Do About These Post-Waxing Bumps?

-If you frequently experience bumps after waxing, then there are some steps you can take to minimize their appearance, as well as free you of the pain, redness irritation, and other symptoms associated with them.
-In this post, we will tell you a few tips you to follow in order to prevent these bumps from ever occurring, as well as a few post-waxing tips to get rid of any waxing bumps that may have developed.
+If you frequently experience bumps after waxing, then there are some steps you can take to minimize their appearance and free you of the pain, redness, irritation, and other associated symptoms.
+In this post, we will tell you a few tips to prevent these bumps from occurring and a few post-waxing tips to eliminate any waxing bumps that may have developed.
+(1) (2)

 How to Prevent Waxing Bumps

-Prevention is always better than cure, so let’s first take a look at some of the ways we can prevent these bumps from forming.
-Do try these out before heading to your next waxing session to ensure healthy, smooth skin afterwards.
+Prevention is always better than cure, so let’s first look at ways to prevent these bumps from forming.
+Try these out before heading to your next waxing session to ensure healthy, smooth skin afterward.

-Exfoliate before waxing.
 Before your waxing appointment, exfoliate your skin properly to unclog all the pores in the area to be waxed.
 This will help remove the dirt, oil, and dead cells from the surface.
-It also makes removal of hair to be an easier process, as it makes the hairs stand up straight so they can be fully strapped and secured by the waxing strips, and completely removed from their follicles.
+It also makes hair removal more accessible, making the hairs stand up straight so they can be fully strapped and secured by the waxing strips and wholly removed from their follicles.

 Also Read – Waxing – Before or After a Shower?
 All That You Need to Know

-Hot Compress.
 Applying a hot compress on the skin just before waxing also helps to prevent waxing bumps.
 Prepare one by dipping a clean washcloth in a bowl of hot water, squeezing out the excess water, and then applying it over the skin.
-This allows pores to open up and also softens the hair follicles, making it a lot easier to pull them off during the waxing session.
+This allows pores to open up and softens the hair follicles, making it much easier to pull them off during the waxing session.

-Ensure Cleanliness.
-Always make sure that the salon you go to has a hygienic environment and uses fresh wax for your waxing sessions.
-Wax that has been heated over and over again and applicators that are not clean and sterilized can cause breakouts due to irritation.
-Acne can also develop as bacteria from the contaminated wax or applicator can lodge in your pores and cause infection, which is one of the most common reasons for inflammation (folliculitis) to occur post-waxing.
+Always ensure your salon has a hygienic environment and uses fresh wax for your waxing sessions.
+Wax that has been heated repeatedly and applicators that are not clean and sterilized can cause breakouts due to irritation.
+Acne can also develop as bacteria from the contaminated wax or applicator lodged in your pores and cause infection, one of the most common reasons for inflammation (folliculitis) post-waxing.

 Also Read – 10 Simple Home Remedies for Milia You Should Know About